 Nissanka dana vinoda mandapa mandapa

 Further westward from the aforementioned temple is Nissanka dana vinoda mandapa mandapa or Nissanka pleasure pavilion of alms distribution.
-Nissanka dana vinoda mandapa mandapa is yet another quite unpopular historical monuments in Polonnaruwa and rarely visited by the travellers.
+Nissanka dana vinoda mandapa mandapa is yet another quite unpopular historical monument in Polonnaruwa and is rarely visited by travellers.
 Sitting on a raised platform the building is made of brick.

 The Nissanka dana vinoda mandapa mandapa is square-shaped building.
 It has 4 bays, The building was built with 2 stairways, in order to access the building.
 The stairs are in dilapidated condition.
 There had been a stone and balustrade made of rock at each entrance.

-Towards the south-east from Nissanka dana vinoda mandapa mandapa is another ancient temple, which was dedicated to worship goddess, Kali.
+Towards the southeast of Nissanka dana vinoda mandapa mandapa is another ancient temple, which was dedicated to worshipping the goddess, Kali.
 The temple is enclosed in a rubble wall.
 There are two antechambers and a vestibule leading to the sanctum.

 There is drain giving out to the northern side and at a higher level, one can see lotus-shaped stone support for a pot.
 The surface of the outer wall had been decorated with pilasters fashioned in brick.
 There had been an arch decorated with the mythical animal Makara.
 Some statues that can be visible on the outer wall, seems to be standing on the ahead of a buffalo demon, which was killed.
 With her eight arms the goddess holding her insignia such as the club, sword, shank, discus etc, were removed to the Anuradhapura museum.